Louis Charles Delescluze

 Louis Charles Delescluze ([lwi ʃaʁl dəleklyz]; 2 October 1809 – 25 May 1871) was a French revolutionary leader, journalist, and military commander of the Paris Commune.

 Biography

 Early life

-Delecluze was born at Dreux, Eure-et-Loir.
+Delescluze was born at Dreux, Eure-et-Loir.
 He studied law in Paris, and became a member of several secret republican societies.
 He also took part in the July revolution of 1830 which overthrew the Bourbon monarchy and placed King Louis-Philippe into power.
-In 1836 he was forced to take refuge in Belgium, where he devoted himself to republican journalism.
+In 1836, he was forced to take refuge in Belgium, where he devoted himself to republican journalism.